Swishhyy/Swishhyy/README.md

 ## Hi there 👋

 I am a Computer Science student
-I program whenever I have time, or when my ADHD kicks in and I binge-update another project for 2 weeks then forget about it.
+I program whenever I have time or when my ADHD kicks in, and I binge-update another project for 2 weeks, then forget about it.
 Besides programming, I like to play games, read, watch anime, and build electronics.

 ---